NZMSA/2022-Phase-1/README.md

 ## Recommended Schedule
 That's a LOT of modules - and we're sure that a lot of you are probably feeling quite overwhelmed right now (we definitely were when we did this).
 To help break this up into something more manageable, we have provided a recommended schedule for completing the modules, and their corresponding workshop tasks.

-- [ ]You do not need to follow this schedule, provided that you meet the course requirements specified earlier.- [ ]
+*You do not need to follow this schedule, provided that you meet the course requirements specified earlier.*

 --TODO: Hyperlink the workshops here when done--